fabiovitalba/fabiovitalba.github.io/_posts/2016-12-10-first-program.markdown

 Now, shall we get to the code?
 I started out by using a [BufReader](https://doc.rust-lang.org/std/io/trait.BufRead.html) to read the input lines from the user.

+<pre><code class="rust">
-{% highlight rust %}
+{% highlight Rust linenos %}
   let reader = io::stdin();

-  // each line the user types in the terminal will be evaluated seperately for line in reader.lock().lines()   {
+  for line in reader.lock().lines()   {
       let to_analyze = line.unwrap();
       [...]
   }
 {% endhighlight %}
+</code></pre>

 Along these lines you can see that I use a unwrap to get the content of the line I get from the BufReader.
 If you check out my source code on my repository, you can see that I also use the unwrap() function for the conversion between char and u32.
 This is needed because what we get is actually not always a string when reading a line or a char when converting from u32.
-What we actually get is a value of the type of [Option<T>](https://doc.rust-lang.org/std/option/enum.Option.html).
+What we actually get is a value of the type of [Option&lt;T&gt;](https://doc.rust-lang.org/std/option/enum.Option.html).
 This Option-variable is kind of like a safety-net for your Value.
 If you have a valid value as a result, you can [unwrap()](https://doc.rust-lang.org/std/option/enum.Option.html#method.unwrap) it to get the value.
 In this case, if you get an invalid value or an error, it will return with an error.
 But if you use unwrap_or() like I did, you can actually set a standard value to default to, in case your unwrapping fails.

 So as we go on you can see that I used a function to get the most used character.
 It's conveniently called:

+<pre><code clas="rust">
-{% highlight rust %}
+{% highlight Rust linenos %}
   fn get_most_used_char(new_string: &str) -> (char, u32) {
     [...]
   }
 {% endhighlight %}
+</code></pre>

 ... and as you can see, it's actually returning a [tuple](https://doc.rust-lang.org/nightly/std/primitive.tuple.html).
 Which is great, since I couldn't figure out what the advantages of tuples are before getting to this very point.
 Because I have this tuple as a return value I can actually return the most used character as well as it's occurrence in the input string.
 This is actually pretty nice.
 And while I'm actually thinking about it, I could have probably made the whole procedure a lot more memory efficient by using a tuple array.
 Maybe I will come back to this and change that about it.